 We had our first slice of Olympic Games action at Amsterdam 1928 when a freight ship arrived in the Dutch capital delivering the US

-We also remain committed to supporting the Olympic Torch Relay, which provides a unique opportunity to share values of unity, pride, optimism and inspiration with people
+Did you know?
+Since 1992, we’ve also supported the Olympic Torch Relay, which provides a unique opportunity to share

 If we asked you to recall what the Coca-Cola logo looks like, you’d probably get it right.
 But it didn’t always look like this.
 In fact, there have been a number of different versions over the last century.